sindresorhus/memoize/readme.md

 ##### maxAge

-Type: `number`
+Type: `number`<br>
 Default: `Infinity`

 Milliseconds until the cache expires.

 ##### cacheKey

-Type: `function`
+Type: `Function`

 Determines the cache key for storing the result based on the function arguments.
-By default, if there's only one argument and it's a [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) it's used directly as a key, otherwise it's all the function arguments JSON stringified as an array.
+By default, if there's only one argument and it's a [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), it's used directly as a key, otherwise it's all the function arguments JSON stringified as an array.

 You could for example change it to only cache on the first argument `x => JSON.stringify(x)`.

 ##### cache

-Type: `object`
+Type: `Object`
 Default: `new Map()`

 Use a different cache storage.
 Must implement the following methods: `.has(key)`, `.get(key)`, `.set(key, value)`.
 You could for example use a `WeakMap` instead.